How to Fix Oil on Spark Plug Threads in 5 Easy Steps

 - Engine sealer

-2. Remove the Spark Plugs and the Valve Cover
+2. Remove the Spark Plugs

-Then, get the screwdriver and pry under the valve cover as it is often stuck on.
+Now, get the screwdriver and pry under the valve cover as it is often stuck on.
 With the little wiggling and prying, one can easily get it off.

 4. Install the New Valve Cover Gasket